aether-machine/dynamic-tau-reaction-diffusion/documents/proto_life_results.md

 ---

+---

+# 10. Multi-Scale Taxonomy of Proto-Life States

+The v5 and Q-ridge experiments let us move beyond “does life-like behaviour appear?” to a more refined question:

+> **What kinds of proto-life states does a time-density medium support, and how do they differ?**

+Using the v5 sweep and the Q-ridge refinement, we now classify runs not just by coherence and entropy, but by:

+- **Boundary persistence** (`maintenance_iou`)
+  – Is the *same* spatial region still “the cell” from mid-run to final?

+- **Internal reorganisation** (`internal_reorg_index`)
+  – Given a stable cell mask, how different is the *interior* B-pattern at the end compared to the middle?
+  – Defined as `1 – corr(B_mid, B_final)` inside the cell;
+    `0 ≈ frozen interior, 1 ≈ completely rearranged`.

+- **Coherence oscillation** (`coherence_osc_index`)
+  – Variance of detrended coherence over time;
+    high values mean the organism **breathes around a trend** rather than simply drifting up or down.

+Combined with τ-structure measures (final τ variance and gradient energy), these metrics reveal **three robust dynamical regimes** on the Q-ridge.

+---

+## 10.1 Breathing Cells (Homeostatic Proto-Organisms)

+These runs are characterised by:

+- **High boundary persistence**
+  `maintenance_iou ≈ 0.98–1.0`: the cell outline remains essentially the same.

+- **Moderate internal reorganisation**
+  `internal_reorg_index` in a mid-range band:
+  the interior rearranges, but does not forget itself.

+- **Non-trivial coherence oscillations**
+  `coherence_osc_index` is clearly non-zero:
+  coherence does not simply rise or decay, it **rings**.

+- **Smooth but structured τ**
+  τ variance is low-to-moderate; the time field forms a coherent pocket rather than speckled turbulence.

+Visually, these are **single, persistent cells** whose interior glows, shifts and rebalances over time, without losing their identity.

+Operationally, this is:

+> **Homeostasis in a time-density medium.**
+> A region of τ and B that keeps choosing itself, again and again, under its own dynamics.

+We treat representative runs of this kind (e.g. Q-ridge hashes like `40cdedd754`) as **proto-organisms** rather than mere patterns.

+---

+## 10.2 Crystallising Cells (Fossils in the Time Field)

+A second regime preserves structure almost *too* well:

+- **Very high boundary persistence**
+  `maintenance_iou` ≈ 1.0.

+- **Very low internal reorganisation**
+  `internal_reorg_index` close to 0:
+  mid and final interior patterns are nearly identical.

+- **Weak oscillation**
+  `coherence_osc_index` is small: the system drifts slowly and quietly.

+- **Stronger, slightly rough τ shell**
+  τ remains thick and relatively rigid around the cell.

+These look like **beautifully formed cells that have stopped changing**.
+The medium has memorised an organisation and now simply *holds* it.

+Interpretation:

+> **Memory without plasticity.**
+> The system has succeeded so well at stabilising a structure that it has effectively turned into a fossil of its own dynamics.

+In biological language, this is closer to **crystallisation** than metabolism; in physical language, it is **a stable attractor with minimal internal exploration**.

+---

+## 10.3 Melting Foam (Overdriven, Pre-Dissolution States)

+The third regime appears near the edge of failure:

+- **Boundary persistence is still high but fragile**
+  `maintenance_iou` often remains ≥ 0.9, but with noticeably more deformation.

+- **Internal reorganisation is large**
+  `internal_reorg_index` can exceed 0.5:
+  the interior between mid and final is almost entirely rewritten.

+- **Coherence decays faster**
+  Coherence slope is more negative; the structure is **losing organisation over time**.

+- **τ is rougher and more turbulent**
+  Higher τ variance and |∇τ|²: the time field breaks into mottled patches.

+These runs feel like **overexcited tissue**: the cell outline still exists, but the inside churns and eventually tends toward dissolution or phase change.

+Conceptually:

+> **The medium is working too hard.**
+> Feedback amplifies reorganisation faster than the τ-structure can stabilise it, leading to “boiling foam” rather than a durable self.

+This regime is important because it marks the **boundary between life-like attractors and failure modes** of the same physics.

+---

+# 11. Environmental Robustness and Proto-Homeostasis

+To test whether these τ-organisms are simply pretty patterns or genuine **attractors with identity**, we performed **environmental perturbation experiments**.

+Rather than changing the code, we:

+1. Chose three Q-ridge exemplars:
+   - a **breathing cell**
+   - a **crystallising cell**
+   - a **melting / overdriven cell**

+2. For each, we:
+   - Loaded the original configuration `cfg` from `meta.json`.
+   - Constructed environment variants:
+     - `baseline` (unchanged)
+     - `feed_low`  (feed × 0.8)
+     - `feed_high` (feed × 1.2)
+     - `kill_low`  (kill × 0.8)
+     - `kill_high` (kill × 1.2)

+   - Re-ran the simulation from the same initial condition for each variant.

+3. After each run, we compared the **final** B field of the variant to the **final** B field of the baseline using:
+   - **IoU of the “cell region”**
+     threshold B > 0.3, IoU of the union mask
+     → *“Is this still the same body outline?”*

+   - **Pixelwise correlation** of B inside the union mask
+     → *“Is the internal organisation similar?”*

+This gives an operational notion of:

+> **Does this entity converge back into something recognisably itself under altered environments?**

+---

+## 11.1 Global Findings

+Averaged across all three prototypes:

+- **Increasing kill** (`kill_high`)
+  - IoU ≈ 0.99–1.00 → **outline almost identical** to baseline
+  - Correlation can drop sharply (down to ~0.3, even ~0)
+  → **same body, deeply reorganised interior**.

+- **Decreasing kill** (`kill_low`)
+  - IoU can drop to ≈ 0.8 → **outline deforms / spreads**
+  - Correlation moderate (~0.4–0.5)
+  → the entity loses a clear shape; the medium tends toward **overgrowth / foam**.

+- **Modifying feed** (`feed_low`, `feed_high`)
+  - IoU remains high (≈ 0.95–0.99)
+  - Correlation moderate (~0.6–0.7)
+  → the entity retains its body plan and retunes its interior to the new nutrient level.

+In short:

+- **Harsh pruning (high kill)** prompts **internal adaptation** within a preserved body.
+- **Overly forgiving conditions (low kill)** erode identity and push the system towards metastable, foamy states.
+- Feed changes are handled as **metabolic adjustments**, not catastrophic shifts.

+---

+## 11.2 Behaviour by Regime

+### Breathing cell (homeostatic organism)

+- Under **feed_high / feed_low**:
+  - IoU stays very high (≈ 0.96–0.99)
+  - Correlation shifts moderately (~0.6)
+  → recognisable cell, internally reweighted.

+- Under **kill_high**:
+  - IoU ≈ 1.0 (identical outline)
+  - Correlation drops strongly (~0.3–0.4)
+  → harsh pruning **restructures the interior** while preserving the body plan.

+- Under **kill_low**:
+  - IoU falls (≈ 0.8)
+  - Correlation moderate (~0.5)
+  → relaxing pruning lets the cell dissolve into a more foamy morphology.

+This is a clean signature of **proto-homeostasis**:

+> The system tends to preserve identity across a band of environmental parameters,
+> adjusting internal state until constraints become too weak to maintain coherence.

+---

+### Crystallising cell (fossil-like state)

+The crystallising prototype behaves similarly in outline, but with a different flavour:

+- Body shape is preserved across most variants (IoU ≈ 0.95–1.0).
+- Internal correlation changes, but less dramatically than in the breathing cell.
+- It behaves like a **rigid crystal**: robust in form, modest in internal adaptation.

+Here, τ has effectively “set” into a stable structure; the entity still exists in parameter space, but with **reduced internal flexibility**.

+---

+### Melting foam (overdriven regime)

+The overdriven prototype shows the opposite tendency:

+- Under **kill_high**:
+  - IoU stays high (≈ 0.98),
+  - Correlation can drop near zero (or even become slightly negative).
+  → same silhouette, **almost completely new interior**.

+- Under **kill_low**:
+  - IoU drops (~0.84), correlation modest;
+  → relaxing constraints pushes the system into **loss of form**.

+- Under **feed changes**:
+  - Shapes and internals change in a more chaotic, less interpretable way.

+This regime does not exhibit strong self-restoration.
+It is:

+> A **pre-dissolution / edge-of-failure** state where the medium is doing a lot of work but fails to lock into a durable identity.

+---

+# 12. Interpretation: Stability as Intelligence in a Time-Density Medium

+Across v2 → v5 → Q-ridge, a picture emerges:

+1. **Stability is not the absence of change**,
+   but a particular kind of *change that keeps bringing the system back to itself*.

+2. In the time-density model, **material structure behaves like an adaptive resource**:
+   - τ pockets are carved out by history (*what has happened here*),
+   - those pockets then **shield and shape** ongoing dynamics,
+   - which in turn reinforce or erode the pockets.

+3. The regimes we observe – breathing cells, crystallising fossils, melting foam – are not arbitrary visual artefacts; they are **distinct attractors** in a space where:
+   - diffusion, reaction and time-memory feedback compete,
+   - the environment (feed/kill/nutrient) tilts the balance between:
+     - homeostasis,
+     - rigidification,
+     - and dissolution.

+In this sense:

+> **Stability itself behaves like a distributed intelligence.**
+> A τ-structured region learns which patterns of activity it can sustain,
+> and keeps recreating them under a range of external conditions.

+The same mathematical machinery that produces “foamy” media also gives us:

+- proto-cells with identities,
+- internal physiological cycling,
+- and context-sensitive responses to environmental change.

+We have not proven that this is “life” in the full biological sense.
+But we have shown that:

+> **A dynamic time-density field with feedback is enough to generate
+> recognisable proto-life regimes, capable of maintaining and transforming themselves across multiple scales and environments.**

+That is already a profound hint that what we call “life” may be one particular phase of a more general, physics-level phenomenon:
+**the self-maintenance of structured time.**

 # 9. Next Steps

 See `roadmap_v2.md` for full detail.
 In light of the v4 + Q-ridge results, the most immediate directions are: